Manishk12/-House-Prices-Advanced-Regression-Techniques/README.md

 # My notebook is organized as follows:

 Part 0: Imports, Settings and switches, Global functions\
-import libraries\
+-import libraries\
-settings for number of cross validations\
+-settings for number of cross validations\
-define functions that are used often\
+-define functions that are used often

 # Part 1: Exploratory Data Analysis
 ## 1.1 Get an overview of the features (numerical and categorical) and first look on the target variable SalePrice